 In other words, it Is not just about designing, delivering and managing stuff for people to learn from , but to help them do more for themselves, and in particular to help them become more aware of what they have learned in informal situations at work.

-THREE: MWL means building a continuous learning environment
+MWL means continuous learning

 An important aspect of MWL is building and supporting continuous learning in the organisation